astrovm/hosty/README.md

 You can include exceptions editing the file `/etc/hosts.whitelist` (with root permissions) or `~/.hosty.whitelist`, one domain name per line.

-Besides, hosty apply a internal whitelist for safety.
-If you want only use your custom whitelist and avoid the internal whitelist run:
+Besides, hosty applies an internal whitelist based on Brave and uBlock Origin unbreak filters.
+If you only want to use your custom whitelist and avoid the internal whitelist run:

 `$ sudo hosty --all`